GameDevTecnico/cubos/docs/pages/2_features/quadrados.md

-# Quadrados {#quadrados}
+# Quadrados {#features-quadrados}

+@brief How to use the *Quadrados* CLI tool.

+@m_footernavigation

+@note This guide won't be very useful unless you're planning on developing a game with **CUBOS.** and need to convert voxel models into the internal format used by the engine, or embed files into an executable.

-*Quadrados* is the CLI tool used to work with *CUBOS.* At the moment, it contains the following commands:
+*Quadrados* is the CLI tool used to work with **CUBOS.** At the moment, it contains the following commands:
-- `quadrados help`: shows the help message;
+- `quadrados help` - shows the help message;
-- `quadrados convert`: converts a `.qb` voxel file into the internal format used by CUBOS., `.grd` and `.pal`.
+- `quadrados convert` - converts a `.qb` voxel file into the internal format used by CUBOS., `.grd` and `.pal`.
-- `quadrados embed`: utility used to embed files directly into an executable for use with the `EmbeddedArchive`.
+- `quadrados embed` - utility used to embed files directly into an executable for use with the `EmbeddedArchive`.
-- `quadrados generate`: generates component definition boilerplate code.
+- `quadrados generate` - generates component definition boilerplate code.

 ## Convert